-Common injuries which could occur on this trip include: blisters on feet (don't forget to break in your boots), cuts resulting from walking barefoot or use of pocket knives, burns from handling pots on a stove without hot pads or gloves, spilling boiling water, and not applying enough sunscreen.
+Common injuries which could occur on this trip include: blisters on feet (don't forget to break in your boots) and burns from not applying enough sunscreen.
 These are all preventable with a little caution and common sense.

-Yellow jackets, wasps, or hornets are very common at this time of the year, and people with the potential for severe reactions to stings need to carry anaphylaxis kits with them.
+Yellow jackets, wasps, or hornets are very common at this time of the year, and people with the potential for severe reactions to stings should plan to bring their own anaphylaxis kits (EpiPens).
 Fire danger can be very high in August, and the threat of a wildfire is real.
 Participants need to be very careful with any type of fire.
 Learn more about possible risks here.

 Please note that while medical help is available within 10 miles from the camp, at a small hospital in the town of Enterprise, it's a fairly remote area.
 Our trips generally carry cellular phones, but remember cellular service is not always available in rural or remote areas.
-All our trip leaders are trained as Wilderness First Responders.
+Trip leaders are trained as Wilderness First Responders.